-Last weekend there was another one in the books!
-Carnival, beaches and watching the sunset on the West Point of the island, it was all a big party!
+Last weekend was another one for the books!
+Carnival, beaches and watching the sunset on the West Point of the island, it was all a great party!

 Wonderful beach day